-Cheselbourne Village School, Cheselbourne, Dorchester, Dorset, DT2 7NT www.cheselbourne.dorset.sch.uk 14 t- 01258 837306 e - office@cheselbourne.dorset.sch.uk Cheselbourne Village School, Cheselbourne, Dorchester, Dorset, DT2 7NT www.cheselbourne.dorset.sch.uk 15 t- 01258 837306 e - office@cheselbourne.dorset.sch.uk Art and Design and Technology (DT) The children learn-design by drawing plans, writing and following instructions and using simple tools.
+Art and Design and Technology (DT)

+The children learn-design by drawing plans, writing and following instructions and using simple tools.
 They use the skills learned to produce various articles using a wide variety of materials such as fabrics, wood, paper, clay, and construction kits.
 Children also learn about influential designers, inventors and apply their skills to simple mechanics.
-We have a very successful parent led Cookery club providing regular opportunities for cooking in the school kitchen.
+We also try to provide opportunity for the children to cook using our school kitchen.

 Through art children learn to express their ideas and feeling using a variety of media.
 The children are taught a variety of skills including drawing, painting, collage and model making and they are given opportunities to experiment and develop skills learnt.
 The children are introduced to the works of influential artists both local and worldwide and are encouraged to discuss and evaluate their own work.

 "It helps my creative side!"
 "I love painting and making things."
+"I love painting tractors."
+Cheselbourne Village School, Cheselbourne, Dorchester, Dorset, DT2 7NT www.cheselbourne.dorset.sch.uk 14 +- 01258 837306 e - office@cheselbourne.dorset.sch.uk

-"I love painting tractors." , Music Singing, composition and instrumental work start with the youngest children and is developed throughout the school.
+Singing, composition and instrumental work start with the youngest children and is developed throughout the school.
+As well as discrete music assemblies we also have a weekly whole school music assembly.
 Whenever possible children are given the opportunity to hear and listen to 'live' music from professional and semi-professional musicians and to participate in 'live' sessions with others.
 Through the DASP pyramid the children participate in a wide range of musical activities.
-Year 4 children take part in the annual DASP concert and both Year 3 and 4 learn brass instruments in the summer term Musicianship programme.
+Year 3 and 4 children take part in the annual DASP concert and both Year 3 and 4 learn instruments in the summer term through the Dorset Music Service Musicianship Programme.
 The pyramid also supports individual and group instrument tuition.
 There are many opportunities to learn to play an instrument.
 We can offer flute, clarinet, guitar, ukulele, piano/keyboard, saxophone, trumpet, cornet, trombone, violin or 'cello.

 "We do lots of singing!"
 "Music time is fun!"
 "We play lots of different instruments."

+ELB

+PE

-PE For Physical Education, the school has the use of the playground, the village hall and the adjacent field.
+For Physical Education, the school has the use of the playground, the village hall and the adjacent field.
 We believe PE is an essential part of our curriculum so we can help our pupils to develop a healthy attitude to life.
 The school aims to ensure each child develops skills in PE appropriate to their own individual ability.
 We believe physical exercise should be enjoyable and we encourage an awareness of the importance of developing a healthy body.
 Our PE curriculum includes games, gymnastics, dance, athletics, swimming, outdoor and adventurous activities and multi-skills.

-As part of our DASP membership, we are supplied with a designated PE specialist, Mr Dailey, who teaches all year groups each week.
-Mr Dailey also organises Year 7 sports leaders to visit and help with competitions and sports day.
+As part of DASP we have support from a designated PE specialist, Mr Dailey, who teaches all year groups at points throughout the year.
+He also organises Year 7 sports leaders to visit and help with competitions and our annual Sports Day.
 We often have ex Cheselbourne pupils return to help the younger children.
-Premier Sports are our chosen extra-curricular activity provider for our after school sports clubs.
+Through Sports Premium funding we are also able to provide two weekly PE sessions led by PE specialists.
+We also offer specialists to run our extra-curricular after school sports clubs.
 The children themselves choose the clubs they wish to have provided.
-The qualified coaches lead the children in sports such as football, gymnastics, tag rugby, athletics as well as the more alternative sports such as dodgeball and ultimate frisbee.
+The gualified coaches lead the children in sports such as football, gymnastics, tag rugby, athletics as well as the more alternative sports such as dodgeball and archery.